 Exploring the line between disinformation, attack ads, and parody

 It used to be that a well-done website was a sign of credibility.
 Criteria around professionalism have appeared on source-evaluation checklists for years (‘free of typos,’ and similar).
-But in an era when sophisticated website templates are available to anyone with the $15 a month it takes to start a Squarespace, the way a site looks doesn’t tell you much about its reliability.
+But in an era when sophisticated website templates are available to anyone with the few dollars a month, the way a site looks doesn’t tell you much about its reliability.

 Over the summer, the New York Times reported on the appearance of JoeBiden.info, a devious twin to the former U.S. vice-president’s official site, JoeBiden.com.